dimos1234/Skikai-Dektop/README.md

    - Start **Warudo** (WebSocket port `19190`).
    - Start your local **TTS API** (HTTP port `9880`).
    - (Optional) Start `discord_bot.py` for Discord integration.
+   - (Optional) Start `bot.js` in plugins/minecraft for Minecraft integration.
+Open minecraft server to lan and adjust port in file.
 2. **Start:** Run `python main.py`.
 3. **Voice:** Speak into your mic or type in the terminal.
 Use "learning mode" to trigger autonomous code self-optimization.